Geometric Stability Analysis for Differential Inclusions Governed by Maximally Monotone Operators: Introduction

-To overcome the difficulties posed by the nonboundedness of the right-hand side of \eqref{eq:prob} and to avoid complex assumptions on $A$, this paper relies on the properties of the maximally monotone operator $A$, the inclusion \eqref{eq:prob} and its solution.
-The key approach will be guided by two main ideas.
-First, taking advantage of the properties of a maximally monotone operator on both the interior and the boundary of its domain, we will split the operator $A$ into the sum of two set-valued mappings: one that is continuous and the other that represents the normal cone (in the sense of convex analysis) to the closure of its domain, such that
+To overcome the difficulties posed by unboundedness of the right-hand side of \eqref{eq:prob} and to avoid complex assumptions on $A$, this paper relies on properties of the maximally monotone operator $A$, the inclusion \eqref{eq:prob} and its solution.
+The approach is guided by two main ideas.
+First, taking advantage of the operator properties on both the interior and the boundary of its domain, we will split the operator $A$ into the sum of two set-valued mappings: one that is continuous and the other that represents the normal cone (in the sense of convex analysis) to the closure of its domain, such that \( A = F + N_{\cl(\dom A)}. \) Therefore, problem \eqref{eq:prob} can be equivalently expressed as